7

 On the top of the base is a 12 tooth gear which is turned by the motor underneath.
 This gear slots into a hole in the bottom of the removable bowl.
 So when the motor turns the gear, the gear turns the bowl.

-So as with all these Cuisinart ice cream machines, it's the bowl that rotates rather than the paddle.
+So, as with all the Cuisinart ice cream machines (and unlike all other ice cream makers), it's the bowl that rotates, rather than the paddle.
 There are very good reasons for this, as I'll explain later.

 There's nothing flimsy about this base.
 It has a decent weight that prevents it rattling or moving about.
 And the motor is powerful enough to churn thick mixes without the gears slipping with those horrible clunking noises you get with some machines.